isomerpages/ttsh-chi-child/_about-child/FAQs.md

 All content hosted on this site are voluntary submissions by content providers.

-The content provider grants CHI and users of CHILD a non-exclusive, non-transferable, worldwide, royalty-free licence to:
+The content provider grants CHI and users of CHILD a non-exclusive, non-transferable, worldwide and royalty-free licence to:
 * Host, access, use, copy, modify, adapt, translate the content;

 * Distribute, store, display the content in all media formats and channels.